Sennheiser RS 220 wireless hi-fi headphones

 Sennheiser's RS 220 wireless headphones genuinely surprised us: their sound quality is easily on par with the better wired models we've heard, and they have the advantage of being completely wireless.
 We didn't experience any drop-outs or loss of sound quality in our testing, and the RS 220's battery life is long enough for a full work day.
 The headphones are comfortable and easy to use -- our only complaints are the weight and the high asking price.

 Price$ 649.95 (AUD)

-A view of the connectors on the rear base of the Sennheiser RS 220's transmitter.
+A side view of the Sennheiser RS 220's headphones, the HDR 220.